nchaigne/dhcperfcli/doc/usage-examples.md

 ## DORA

 A DORA transaction (acronym for *Discover, Offer, Request, Ack*) is the succession of two DHCP exchanges which allow a client to obtain a lease:
-- A Discover, to which the server responds with an Offer,
+- A DHCP Discover, to which the server responds with a DHCP Offer,
-- Followed by a Request, to which the server responds with an Ack.
+- Followed by a DHCP Request, to which the server responds with a DHCP Ack.

 Performing a DORA requires the following information:
 - The client hardware (MAC) address (field `chaddr`).